Oriental stork

-The Oriental stork (Ciconia boyciana; Japanese: コウノトリ Konotori) is a large, white bird with black wing feathers in the stork family Ciconiidae.
+The Oriental stork (Ciconia boyciana; traditional Chinese: 東方白鸛; simplified Chinese: 东方白鹳; pinyin: dōngfāng bái guàn; Japanese: コウノトリ Konotori) is a large, white bird with black-feathered wings in the stork family Ciconiidae.

 Taxonomy

 The species was first described by Robert Swinhoe in 1873.
 It is closely related to and resembles the European white stork (C. ciconia), of which it was formerly often treated as a subspecies.

 Description

 It is typically larger than the white stork, at 100–129 cm long, 110–150 cm tall, a weight of 2.8–5.9 kg and a wingspan of 2.22 m.
 Unlike its more widespread cousin, the Oriental stork has red skin around its eye, with a whitish iris and black bill.
 Both sexes are similar.
-The female is slightly smaller than male.
+The female is slightly smaller than the male.
 The young are white with orange bills.